ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/ExchangeMAPITestSuiteSpecification.md

     of the system under test (SUT) with protocol implementation.

--   The test suites do not cover every protocol requirement and in no way certify implementation, even if all tests pass.
+-   The test suites do not cover every protocol requirement and in no way certify implementation even if all tests pass.

 -   The test suites verify the server-side testable requirements, but do not verify the requirements related to client behaviors and